-When I started in marketing, way back in the mid 90s, life was a little simpler because the media and the creative were both under one agency roof.
-The meetings were simple: you’d see your various TV script options, give some feedback and then the room would go silent and the account person would say “now let’s look at the media plan” and the media person would take you through a 15 page presentation on where else the idea of your TV script could go.
-You’d see some magazine, OOH and even some sampling idea.
-There was no internet advertising yet.
+When I started in marketing, way back in the mid-90s, life was a little simpler because the media and the creative were both under one agency roof.
+The meetings were simple: you’d see your various TV script options, give some feedback and then the room would go silent and the account person would say “now let’s look at the media plan” and the media person would talk.

-Media is an investment against your strategy and creative is an expression of your strategy.
-But both media and creative are only useful if they connect with consumers.
+All marketing execution has to do something to the brand, whether that means getting the consumer to think, act, or feel differently about your brand.
+Media is an investment against your strategy, and creative is an expression of your strategy.
+Both media and creative are only useful if they connect with consumers.
 Great advertising must connect through very insightful creative that expresses the brand’s positioning and told in a way that matters to those who care the most.
-And yet, great advertising must be placed within the consumers’ life where it will capture their attention and motivate them in the expressed desired way to meet the strategy.
-So really, the consumer comes first and strategy comes second.
-But media and creative need to work to jointly capture the consumer and deliver the strategy.
+Great advertising must be placed within the consumers’ life, where it will capture their attention and motivate them in the expressed desired way to meet the strategy.
+So really, the consumer comes first, and strategy comes second.
+Media and creative need to work to jointly capture the consumer and deliver the strategy.

-The Problem now rests with Brand Leaders.
-While one could theoretically argue that if the Big Idea of the advertising is so big, it should work in every medium, that’s just not true in reality.
+With separate agencies, the problem now rests with brand leaders to figure it out.
+While one could theoretically argue that if the Creative Idea of the advertising is so big, it should work in every medium.
+That’s just not always true in reality.
 Some ideas just work better in certain mediums.
-And yet the media people could also theoretically argue that if you go for the most efficient and effective media option, the media will do the work for you.
+Yet the media people could also theoretically argue that if you go for the most efficient and effective media option, the media will do the work for you.
 That’s also not true.
-It’s too bad that ad agencies broke apart.
-Because agencies could make a lot more money if they continued to answer this question on behalf of their clients.
+The best overall advertising should work to focus on what has the most impact and what has the highest efficiency.

 Here's a solution for Brand Leaders

 The three questions you always need to keep in your head at all times:

 - Where is your consumer open to listening?

 1. Where is your consumer open to listening?